Tonejs/tonejs.github.io/docs.md

 ## Constructor

-The constructor function shows the parameter names, types and a short description for each paramter.
+The constructor function shows the parameter names, types and a short description for each parameter.
 All class constructors in Tone.js accept an object in the constructor.
 The defaults values for that options object are shown below the constructor.

 ## Members